Flight (2021 film)

-Flight is a 2021 Indian Hindi-language aviation thriller film directed by Suraj Joshi and produced by Crazy Boyz Entertainment Production.
-The film stars Mohit Chadda, Pavan Malhotra, Zakir Hussain, Shibani Bedi and others.
+Flight is a 2021 Indian Hindi-language aviation thriller film Created by Mohit Chadda directed by Suraj Joshi and produced by Crazy Boyz Entertainment Production.
+The film stars Mohit Chadda, Pavan Malhotra, Zakir Hussain, Shibani Bedi Ishita Sharma in a guest appearance and others.

-It released on 2 April 2021, in theatres in India.
+It released on 2 April 2021, in theatres in India. and later re-released with a re-edited and re-mastered version in 2025.

 Synopsis

 The film follows the journey of Ranveer Malhotra who against all odds has to face deadly obstacles on a plane to survive.
 After a plane manufactured by Ranveer's company crashes leading to the death of many passengers, he decides to investigate the case.
 Against the wishes of the other shareholders of the company, he tries to uncover the truth but his plane gets hijacked.